dex-it/dex-common/src/Dex.Audit/README.md

     >(builder.Configuration);
 ```

-Another implementation and usage is similar to Audit Server.
-IAuditServerSettingsService is already implemented.
+Other configuration and usage similar to Dex.Audit.Server.
+**Implementations:** IAuditServerSettingsService (GRPC).

 # Samples